The future of London’s city centre is at risk. We outline the challenges that policymakers must overcome to ensure its continued success.

 However these successes are a double-edged sword.
 Scratch the surface and you will find a number of complex challenges which, if not responded to, risk undermining the future of the capital’s centre.

-Our latest research identified seven major challenges:
+Our recent research identified seven major challenges:

 Central London – like the capital as a whole – is an unequal place.
 The district’s growing population is accommodated in some of the most expensive housing in the country.
 In November 2019, the average house price across London’s 10 central boroughs was £130,000 higher than the Greater London average.
 But there are also pockets of deprivation too.
 As the area develops, there is a risk that these residents will become increasingly isolated: local shops will become unaffordable, job opportunities will become out of reach and the cultural offer will begin to alienate.
 More must be done to help residents access existing employment opportunities and afford to stay in the area – and to ensure that local facilities cater to their needs.